-- The subdivision of villa properties should generally result in one self-contained dwelling unit per floor unless it can be shown that the amenity and character of the building would not be harmed. - Parking should be provided within the curtilage of the property in accordance with the Council's residential parking standards. - Vehicular access and parking must not present a traffic hazard or create amenity problems for neighbours. - Parking provision in front or rear gardens should not adversely affect the appearance or character of the streetscene and should not result in the loss of features such as trees, hedges, walls, fences and buildings that contribute to the character and amenity of the area. - Appropriate levels of garden ground to serve the proposed number of units should be maintained.
+- The subdivision of villa properties should generally result in one self-contained dwelling unit per floor unless it can be shown that the amenity and character of the building would not be harmed. - Parking should be provided within the curtilage of the property in accordance with the Council's residential parking standards. - Vehicular access and parking must not present a traffic hazard or create amenity problems for neighbours. - Parking provision in front or rear gardens should not adversely affect the appearance or character of the streetscene and should not result in the loss of features such as trees, hedges, walls, fences and buildings that contribute to the character and amenity of the area. - Appropriate levels of garden ground to serve the proposed number of units should be maintained. - Any proposed extension to the existing building should be in keeping with the scale, character and design of the building. - Generally, each residential unit created as a result of subdivision should have a satisfactory aspect to the front of the property.
+Single aspect flats to the rear of buildings will usually be unacceptable unless it can be adequately demonstrated that the rear aspect has an outlook and setting which provides a satisfactory level of residential amenity.

-- Any proposed extension to the existing building should be in keeping with the scale, character and design of the building. - Generally, each residential unit created as a result of subdivision should have a satisfactory aspect to the front of the property.
-Single aspect flats to the rear of buildings will usually be unacceptable unless it can be adequately demonstrated that the rear aspect has an outlook and setting which provides a satisfactory level of residential amenity. - Each sub-divided unit should have natural lighting for ordinary domestic purposes. - Generally, the intensification of the residential use of the property should not adversely affect the amenity of the area through traffic generation, noise, disturbance or loss of privacy. - Adequate refuse collection and drying areas should be provided. - Any requirement for the provision of external fire escapes/stairs must be capable of being carried out sympathetically such that the external appearance of the building, and the amenity of adjacent properties are not adversely affected. - Where a proposal involves the subdivision of a residential property, which is a Listed Building or is located within a Conservation Area, the external appearance of the building, must not be adversely altered and internal works must be acceptable in relation to any special architectural features.
+- Each sub-divided unit should have natural lighting for ordinary domestic purposes. - Generally, the intensification of the residential use of the property should not adversely affect the amenity of the area through traffic generation, noise, disturbance or loss of privacy. - Adequate refuse collection and drying areas should be provided. - Any requirement for the provision of external fire escapes/stairs must be capable of being carried out sympathetically such that the external appearance of the building, and the amenity of adjacent properties are not adversely affected. - Where a proposal involves the subdivision of a residential property, which is a Listed Building or is located within a Conservation Area, the external appearance of the building, must not be adversely altered.
+Furthermore the internal works to a listed building must be acceptable in relation to any special architectural features.
+There is a separate consent process for listed building considerations.
+It is a criminal offence to carry out works that affect the character of a listed building, both internally and externally, without gaining the appropriate consent.